BibekChaudhary08/React-Blog-Website-with-appwrite/README.md

 # React Blog with Appwrite

-This is a production level Blog Wesbite made with React.js and Appwrite as Backend.
+This is a production level Blog Wesbite made with React.js, Redux, Routing, TinyMce, Tailwind Css, etc and Appwrite for Backend.

 ## Deployment